June 15, 2015 4 Things You Must Do Before Hosting an Instagram Contest

 Lots of brands have been hosting selfie photo challenges or photo challenges that inspire their users to feature their product(s) and/or store in a creative way.
 The retail company Nasty Gal has taken both of these ideas to a unique new level with their weekly #NastyGalTruthorDare photo challenges.
 Here’s one example from the brand in which they ask their users to post their #StrangerSelfie and hashtag #NastyGalTruthorDare for the chance to win a Nasty Gal gift card.

 • Repost-to-win: Instead of asking users to take and post their own Instagram photo to enter to win a prize, a repost-to-win contest requires users to repost a specific Instagram image your brand shares.
-You can ask your followers to share a screenshot or use a repost app, like this one.
+You can ask your followers to share a screenshot or use a repost app.
 Again, as with the photo challenge, your brand will need to create a specific hashtag for your entrants to use so that you can track your contest’s entries.

 One benefit of a repost-to-win contest is that it allows your brand to control the message and aesthetic of your giveaway.
 There’s a downside though: Your brand’s aesthetic might not align with the entrants you’re trying to engage with.
 If this is the case, those folks will choose to opt out of your contest.